dmitriy-serdyuk/specparse/README.md

 Usage
 -----

-First, we create the a simple yaml configuration:
+First, we create the a simple yaml specification:

 ```python
 >>> with open('conf.yaml', 'wb') as f: